Plain English Summary

 What are the possible benefits and risks of participating?

-The main benefit is that participants will receive a treatment over the internet (if they don't enter the study they will receive group therapy at the clinic) which makes it possible to partake in treatment over geographical distances and at times chosen by the participant.
+The main benefit is that participants will receive treatment over the internet (if they don't enter the study they will receive group therapy at the clinic) which makes it possible to partake in treatment over geographical distances and at times chosen by the participant.
 Possible risks are that the control treatment might be less effective, and therefore that participants allocated to the control group won't get the same treatment effect.
-If not satisfied with the treatment, participants will however be able to recieve regular treatment at the clinic after they finish the treatment in the study.
+If not satisfied with the treatment, participants will however be able to receive regular treatment at the clinic after they finish the treatment in the study.

 Where is the study run from?